-In respect of the banks' capitalisation plan, Law 4/2012 complemented by Public Ordinance 150-A/2012, dated 17 May 2012 (as amended by Public Ordinance 421-A/2012, dated 21 December 2012) implemented measures to be adopted pursuant to the Financial and Economic Assistance Programme for Portugal, amending Law 63-A/2008, of 24 November 2008, with the aim of establishing the reinforcement of the financial solidity of banking institutions and contributing to the strengthening of their levels of core Tier I capital.
+In respect of the banks' capitalisation plan, Law 4/2012 (amended by Law No. 48/2013 dated 16 July) complemented by Public Ordinance 150-A/2012, dated 17 May 2012 (as amended by Public Ordinance 421-A/2012, dated 21 December 2012) implemented measures to be adopted pursuant to the Financial and Economic Assistance Programme for Portugal, amending Law 63-A/2008, of 24 November 2008, with the aim of establishing the reinforcement of the financial solidity of banking institutions and contributing to the strengthening of their levels of core Tier I capital.